AmilaWeerasinghe/JS-problem-solving/README.md

 From fundamentals to advanced concepts.
 Includes projects.
 Written and updated with latest best pactrices.
-Follows best patters where applicable.
+Follows best patterns where applicable.

-Tools and Areas
+Tools and Areas covered ( list to be continued)

 1.Vanilla JS
 2.Data structures using JS